Implementation and Brief Experimental Analysis of the Duan et al. (2025) Algorithm for Single-Source Shortest Paths: General Analysis

-\subsection{General analysis}
+\Cref{fig:ex3_ratio_GridED,fig:ex3_ratio_GridR} report the ratio between the average running times of BMSSP-Expected and BMSSP-WC as a function of the number of vertices for grid graphs with Euclidean edge weights (GridED) and random edge weights (GridR), respectively. \Cref{tab:ex3_performance_GridED,tab:ex3_performance_GridR} present the corresponding numerical results.

+Across both grid models, BMSSP-Expected consistently improves upon the worst-case variant as the graph size increases.
+For small instances, the two algorithms exhibit very similar performance, with ratios close to~$1$, indicating that the additional overhead of the expected-time optimizations does not yet amortize.
+However, as the number of vertices grows, BMSSP-Expected increasingly outperforms BMSSP-WC, confirming the effectiveness of the expected-time strategy on grid graphs.

+This effect is mainly observed on GridED graphs.
+For instances with more than $10^6$ vertices, the observed ratio frequently drops below~$1$, indicating that BMSSP-Expected becomes faster than BMSSP-WC.
+For the largest rectangular grids, such as \texttt{random2048X8192RGridED}, BMSSP-Expected achieves an improvement of nearly $10\%$ over the worst-case variant.

+In the GridR graphs with random integer weights, a similar trend is observed, although the gains are more moderate and represent around a $2\%$ to $5\%$ improvement for the largest rectangular grid graphs.
+However, in square grid graphs, BMSSP-WC remains faster for all tested instance sizes.

+\section{General Analysis}

-After running the tests, it was observed that the classical algorithm of \citet{dljkstra1959note} achieved superior performance in all evaluated instances.
-Although, in theory, the algorithm proposed by \citet{duan2025breaking} has a better asymptotic upper bound, its implementation is considerably more complex, involving multiple recursive calls and nuances that introduce a large constant factor in the running time.
-In practice, this overhead causes the algorithm to perform worse than Dijkstra's algorithm, which is simple, direct, and highly efficient—especially when using, for example, a \textit{binary heap} structure implemented directly in an array.
+After running the experiments, it was observed that the classical algorithm of \citet{dijkstra1959note} achieved superior performance in all evaluated instances.
+Although, in theory, the algorithm proposed by \citet{duan2025breaking} admits a better asymptotic upper bound, its practical implementation is considerably more complex.
+It involves multiple recursive calls, additional memory overhead, cache-unfriendly memory access patterns, and several implementation nuances that introduce a large constant factor in the running time.

-If we assume that the constant of our BMSSP implementation is seven times higher than Dijkstra's ($c_2/c_1 = 7$), a ratio derived from the road network experiment, then the same analysis used in Section~\ref{sec:constants} predicts that our implementation will only be faster when the graph size surpasses $10^{103}$.

-These results indicate that the theoretical improvement obtained through asymptotic analysis does not necessarily translate into practical gains, due to the large hidden constants and structural complexity of the new algorithm.
-In most real-world environments, using Dijkstra's algorithm is therefore substantially more efficient.